RamenDR/ramen/test/README.md

 ### Experimenting with the example environment

-You can play with the example environment to understand how the `drenv` tool works and how to write scripts.
+You can play with the example environment to understand how the `drenv` tool works and how to write addons.

 #### Starting the example environment